What is the point of a hospitality degree?

+Hospitality management graduates are equipped with the skills and knowledge to pursue well-paid management positions in the industry.
+From restaurants and bars to catering services, there are plenty of job opportunities available for those with a hospitality degree.
 Not only will you learn higher-level management skills and operational processes in the hospitality industry, but you'll also be able to develop business skills, such as teamwork, leadership, design thinking, finance and budgeting, as well as marketing.
 Many college degrees struggle to include a practical component that teaches you real-world leadership.

-You can go to university for four years and end up with no practical experience.
-All the best hospitality management programs include an internship component as part of the graduation requirements.
+Most employers now prefer someone with work experience and a hotel management certificate or a hospitality professional with a bachelor's degree.
 To calculate the return on your investment in a hospitality management degree, you must first determine your career path.
 The key benefit of earning a degree in hospitality management is that it provides you with the entrance ticket to a career in hospitality.
-In fact, hotel management is a dynamic and constantly evolving industry that encompasses many fields, such as hotel management, real estate, tourism, events, restaurant experience, and health and well-being.
+In fact, hotel management is a dynamic and constantly evolving industry that encompasses many fields such as hotel management, real estate, tourism, events, restaurant experience, and health and well-being.
 The skills you learn from your hospitality management degree are also transferable to other areas.
+Of course, hotel management is still the main career option for someone with a hospitality education.

 Glenda Effler